GMOD/jbrowse-components/products/jbrowse-cli/README.md

                          DotplotView.
                          Must be provided if no default session file provided

+  --out=out              synonym for target

-  --target=target        [default: ./config.json] path to config file in JB2 installation directory to write out to
+  --target=target        path to config file in JB2 installation directory to write out to

   --viewId=viewId        Identifier for the view.
 Will be generated on default